Tigers vs. Orioles Player Props Betting Odds

-The Baltimore Orioles visit the Detroit Tigers at Comerica Park on Saturday at 12:10 PM ET.
-Those looking to place a player prop wager can find odds for Cedric Mullins, Spencer Torkelson and others in this game.
+Those looking to place a player prop wager can find odds for Jorge Mateo, Spencer Torkelson and others in the Baltimore Orioles-Detroit Tigers matchup at Comerica Park on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with DraftKings!